Roku nearly doubles since IPO, up another 13% on day two

 Wood pointed to the company’s platform business as a growth opportunity for the business.
 This includes advertising revenue generated from streaming content from Amazon, Hulu, Netflix and YouTube.
 It also generates revenue from content distribution fees.

-Roku previously raised over $200 million in venture funding.
+Roku previously raised more than $200 million in venture funding.
 Menlo Ventures was the first investor and largest stakeholder, owning 35.3 percent of the company leading into the IPO.

 0